 Are there different types of tooth discoloration?

 Extrinsic stains are the most common types of stains on the teeth.
-These are generally caused by drinking beverages such as soda, tea, or coffee on a regular basis.
+Drinking beverages such as soda, tea, or coffee on a regular basis may cause extrinsic stains.
 This type of staining also occurs when you smoke tobacco products.
-Some extrinsic stains are minor and can be easily removed during a normal dental cleaning.
+Some extrinsic stains are minor so removal during a normal dental cleaning is common.
 For more stubborn stains, cosmetic whitening treatments such as bleaching may be used.

 It is important to take care of extrinsic stains before they become too dark or set-in.
 If left untreated, extrinsic stains can penetrate the enamel into the dentin below.
 If this happens they will become far more difficult to remove.